ihavethatonvinyl/blog/content/conversations/talking-with-matt-carter-about-frank-zappa.md

 *Today we are talking to Matt Carter of Rhode Island about his Zappa fandom.
 I referred to him as “my resident Zappa expert” on social media, and we decided to let people ask him questions about Zappa.*

-**"Okay, so talking to my brother in law, Matt Carter, who I consider a Zappa expert.**
+**We are talking to my brother in law, Matt Carter, who I consider a Zappa expert.**

 I wouldn’t go that far.